3ahmns2021-mtin-3h/TestingScriptableObject-sber/README.md

 # Template2D-Unity202015f1

 ### Project description:
-Introduction/Project summary
+This Project serves the pourpos, that i find out how to use and integrate scriptable objects.

 ### Development platform:
-(OS, Unity Version, Visual Studio Version, used SDKs)
+Unity Version 2020.1.5f1, Visual Studio 2019

 ### Target platform:
-WebGL, Mobile, VR Device incl. reference resolution
+WebGL

 ### Visuals:
 Screenshots (concept and experience), Video